Sabotage/Live

-Sabotage/Live is a live album by John Cale.
-It was recorded at CBGB, New York on 13–16 June 1979, and released by SPY Records in December 1979.
+Sabotage/Live is a live album by the Welsh rock musician John Cale.
+It was recorded at CBGB, New York City on 13–16 June 1979, and released by SPY Records in December 1979.

 Release

 A studio version of "Mercenaries (Ready for War)" was released as a single in the US on 14 March 1980.
-The sleeve notes that on the B-Side the “vocal distortion (is) intended.”
+The sleeve notes that are on the B-side state that the "vocal distortion (is) intended."